markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 ========

-One of the worst calls you can get as developer, is one from the user who complains that the service is slow or -- even worse -- doesn't respond anymore.
+One of the worst calls you can get as operator, is one from the user who complains that the service is slow or -- even worse -- doesn't respond anymore.
 A user should **never know before you**, that your service doesn't behave in its parameters anymore.